Tag: Organic Chemistry

 Pyridinium p-toluene sulfonate (PPTS) in protic solvents like MeOH is the mildest system for deprotection of TBS ethers.
 In this example, you can see that the conditions are controlled enough so that the bulkier TIPS group does not fall off.
 The same would go for TBDPS (tert-butyldiphenylsilyl).

 This next example is sneaky.
 Don’t be fooled by seeing “TMS” and thinking it will immediately be less stable than TBS!
 Upon close inspection, we realize that this is actually a alkyl silyl group, part of the so-called SEM protecting group.
-The TMS group here survives protic acids but cleaves with fluoride anions.
+It can be removed through fluoride anions or more forcing acidic conditions.

 Welcome to chemistry, it’s sometimes random